Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Detailed protocol description

-The privacy preserving scheme is described in \Cref{alg:LWE:client} for the client and in \Cref{alg:lwe:aggregator} for the aggregator.
+The basis of our protocol is an adaptation of the FedAvg scheme \cite{MMRHA17} to the replicated aggregators case.
+It is calibrated for the optimal Byzantine resilience $n_a\ge 3t_a+1$.
+Our protocol is described in \Cref{alg:LWE:client} for the client and in \Cref{alg:lwe:aggregator} for the aggregator.
 The protocol is initiated through the operation $\mathsf{Train}()$, invoked by aggregators.
-Then, communication between clients and aggregators relies on two message types: $\trainmsg$ messages and $\updatemsg$ messages. $\trainmsg$ messages are used to activate clients and share the current model $w_{i}^\tau$ of an aggregator $a_i$ with the clients it coordinates.
-The $\updatemsg$ messages are used by each client $c_j$ to answer to a $\trainmsg$ message.
+Then, communication between clients and aggregators relies on two message types: $\trainmsg$ messages and $\updatemsg$ messages. $\trainmsg$ messages are used to activate clients and share the current model of an aggregator with the clients it coordinates.
+The $\updatemsg$ messages are used by each client to answer to a $\trainmsg$ message.

-The details of the privacy preservation mechanism are as follows.
-The privacy preservation mechanism works by letting the client $c_i$ clip its gradients $g_i$ such that $\bar{g}_{i}^{\tau}\gets g_{i}^{\tau}/\max(1, \frac{||g_{i}^{\tau}||_2}{C})$.
-Then, $c_i$ hides $\bar{g_i}$ by computing $h_i = \bar{g}_i +A\cdot s_i + e_i$, where $A$ is a public matrix, $s_i$ is the masking value, and $e_i$ is the Gaussian noise that enables differential privacy (lines~\ref{line:LWE:cli:gen:mask:noise} and~\ref{line:LWE:cli:masking}).
-The use of $A$ makes it possible to reduce the size of the mask $s_i$ without decreasing security.
-We denote by $N_s$ the size of $s_i$, which depends on the security required, and we denote by $N_g$ the size of $g_i$, where $N_s$ is smaller than $N_g$ by orders of magnitude.
-We refer to~\cite{SSVRCN22} for the evaluation of the size of the parameters.